 Also, this post is specifically focused on basic technical understanding of solar PV projects.
-However, more and more we’re getting questions from contractors that need to understand how to finance commercial solar projects.
+However, more and more we’re getting questions from contractors that need to understand how to sell and finance commercial solar projects.

 - Click here to sign up for our Solar MBA and Learn how to Finance Commercial Solar PPAs from A to Z. Click here to test drive the Solar MBA for free.

 - Click here to join our Linkedin group “Best Practices for Financing Commercial PPAs Between 200kW and 5MW” and continue the conversation about best practices.

 - Listen to 60 Minute Interview: Advice from a $20MM Solar Tax Equity Investor to Commercial Solar Installers – Focus on a Niche, Be Fast, and Standardize your Operations